webcomponents/webcomponents.github.io/src/documents/articles/introduction-to-html-imports.html.md

 Luckily, we have a tool called "vulcanize" for the solution.

 ### Aggregating network requests
-Vulcanize is a tool to aggregate multiple HTML files into one, in order to reduce the number of network connections.
+[Vulcanize](https://github.com/polymer/vulcanize) is a tool to aggregate multiple HTML files into one, in order to reduce the number of network connections.
 You can install it via npm, and use it from the command line.
-There are grunt and gulp tasks as well so you can make vulcanize part of your build process.
+There are [grunt](https://github.com/Polymer/grunt-vulcanize) and [gulp](https://github.com/sindresorhus/gulp-vulcanize) tasks as well so you can make vulcanize part of your build process.

-To resolve dependencies and aggregate files in index.html:
+To resolve dependencies and aggregate files in `index.html`:

 ```bash
 $ vulcanize -o vulcanized.html index.html
 ```

-By executing this command, dependencies in index.html will be resolved and will generate an aggregated HTML file called vulcanized.html.
+By executing this command, dependencies in `index.html` will be resolved and will generate an aggregated HTML file called `vulcanized.html`.

 Learn more about vulcanize [here](https://www.polymer-project.org/articles/concatenating-web-components.html).